ibarrond/knowhow/UsefulPrograms.md

-Bizagi - Visio equivalent but for free.
+yEd - Visio equivalent but for free.
+An alternative: Bizagi